mr152here/hexegg/README.md

 cargo build --release
 ```

 Then copy configuration [config.toml](config.toml) file to the same folder where compiled program is located.
+Or place it to the local config directory $HOME/.config/hexegg/ for linux and %APPDATA%\hexegg\ for windows.

 To view/edit files just execute hexegg in terminal and pass file name(s) as arguments.